MyEtherWallet/knowledge-base/source/_posts/en/offline/using-mew-offline.md

 **Step 8.** Back to your **online** computer, head to the Offline Helper tool again and enter the Signed Transaction section.

-* Upload the JSON file here, or paste the Signed Transaction.
+* Upload the JSON file here, or paste the Signed Transaction, then press 'Continue'.
 Details should generate in the next section.

 <img src="/images/posts/offline/offline8pwa.png" width="80%">